-City secretary or assistant city secretary; and
+City Secretary; and

 All department heads.

 - (b) Record Keeping.
 Financial disclosure reports, notwithstanding the city's population, shall be maintained in accordance with the Texas Local Government Code Sec.
 145.007. - (c) Annual Filing Date.
 Annual financial disclosure reports must be received by the City Secretary on the last business day of January.
 The City Secretary shall grant an extension of time in which to file a report upon written request submitted in advance of the deadline.
 The extension shall not exceed fifteen (15) business days.